2020 New Zealand Cannabis Referendum

 All votes for the referendum will not be counted straight after the polls close.
 The Electoral Commission aims to publish preliminary referendum results on the 30th of October; however, the official results will not be known until the 6th of November, 2020.

 If the Bill passes, it will mean licensed cannabis products would gradually be made available for purchase.
 The initially available products would include dried and fresh cannabis, cannabis plants, and seeds.
-Following on from this, other cannabis products, such as CBD sprays, oils, cosmetics, patches, and other cannabis products such as edibles will undergo regulation and approval by the Authority.
+Following on from this, other cannabis products, such as CBD oils, CBD capsules, transdermal CBD patches and other cannabis products such as edibles will undergo regulation and approval by the Authority.

 Other Useful Facts About the Proposed Bill